This article was originally published on April 29, 2020 and has been updated with new information on July 6, 2020.

 The PPP is a forgivable loan with the aim of keeping workers employed and paid, and incentivizing employers to hire back furloughed workers through a short-term low-interest loan.
 When certain conditions are met, the loan is forgiven and converted to a grant, which is NOT subject to income tax.
 PPP loans are available to small businesses, 501(c)3 nonprofits, veteran’s and tribal organizations, and sole proprietors or self-employed workers, including anyone who files income on a schedule C.

+The amount of the loan is equal to 2.5 times your average monthly payroll costs.
 You may apply for the loan through your banking institution.
 If your bank is not accepting applications, you can find an approved lender through the SBA website: https://www.sba.gov/paycheckprotection/find.
 On your application, you will need to provide your average monthly payroll costs to calculate the amount of the loan.
 If you file a schedule C with your income taxes, your net income for the year divided by 12 will give you this number, as your net income after expenses is what you pay yourself.
 After you submit the initial application, your bank will ask for additional documents to support your reported payroll costs.
 Different banks will have different requirements based on their policies, but you should have a copy of your schedule C and/or 1099s on hand.

 Some important things to be aware of regarding PPP: